 Homo religiosus (the religious human) is the individual who is curious about and seeks to know more on the theological and religious issues of today.
 If you are this type of person and open to new ideas and perspectives, Central’s 36-hour Master of Arts (Theological Studies) degree provides a path for exploration and engagement.
-In a world where theological and religious perspectives matter on both the local and global level, a MA(TS) provides a foundation for discernment, thoughtful navigation, and engagement on critical issues.
+In a world where theological and religious perspectives matter on both the local and global level, the MA(TS) provides a foundation for discernment, thoughtful navigation, and engagement on critical issues.

-The goals of the MA(TS) are for an individual, who has an undergraduate bachelor’s degree, to gain masters level knowledge in general theological studies and to provide skills for professional research and communication.
+The goals of the MA(TS) are for an individual, who has an undergraduate bachelor’s degree, to gain Master’s level knowledge in general theological studies and to provide skills for professional research and communication.
 In the process of achieving these goals, the MA(TS) allows for a student to focus his or her studies upon a particular emphasis.
 Two specific emphases are available: (1) Biblical Studies and (2) Peacemaking/Reconciliation.
 In both of these emphases, a student selects three electives of three hours each for a total of nine hours.
 The culmination of the MA(TS) is a either a Capstone Project or a Thesis.

 The goal of the Master of Arts (Theological Studies) is for professional research or personal educational enhancement.

-36-hour MATS Program Outline
+36-hour MATS Program Outline:

 I-IN501 Biblical Interpretation (3 hours)